Office: Admissions Center, Bernon Hall

 Freshman applicants have two application options.
 Early Action is a nonbinding early application and notification process.
 Students accepted via Early Action are not required to withdraw other college applications but are required to notify Hofstra University of their intentions by May 1.
 Hofstra has two Early Action periods: when submitted by November 15, notification is made to the student by December 15; when submitted by December 15, notification is made to the student by January 15.

 Regular Decision candidates are considered on a “rolling basis.”
 While there is no deadline date for applicants, students are encouraged to apply early so as to receive the fullest consideration.
-Regular Decision candidates begin receiving notification of their admissions decisions in early February and on a rolling basis thereafter.
+Regular Decision candidates begin receiving notification of their admission decisions in early February and on a rolling basis thereafter.

 The Office of Admission considers a variety of factors when reviewing candidates for admission.
 Significant emphasis is placed on the student’s high school record.
 The most competitive applicants will have followed a rigorous college preparatory curriculum within their high school and will have taken advantage of honors and advanced placement level courses where appropriate.